Latest information

 What is Aikido?

-Aikido is a modern martial art; developed from ancient martial traditions, but (argueably) more relevent to a non-feudal world than some others.
+Aikido is a 'modern' martial art; developed from ancient martial traditions, but (argueably) more relevent to a non-feudal world than some others.
 It is an idealised model - less immediately martial than boxing but with a longer term aim; to read situations instinctively and avoid openings.
 Training internalises good coordination and powerful movements which can be applied to any number of situations.
-Crucially, because the skills depend on experience, timing and coordination rather than strength or speed, training does NOT peak at 30 or so; you can practise and improve in aikido for the rest of your life.
+Crucially, because the skills depend on experience, timing and coordination rather than strength or speed are most important.
+Training does NOT peak at 30 or so; you can practise and improve in aikido for the rest of your life.

 "If we practise with strength then at some point we meet the block, after which comes old age, which can only be experienced as loss"